-If you’re looking for somewhere to stay with the family on the Isle of Wight, here’s a selection that offer lots more than just somewhere to sleep.
+If you’re looking for somewhere to stay with the family on the Isle of Wight, here’s a selection that offers lots more than just somewhere to sleep.
 Check out our top five self-catering options…

 The West Bay Club offers family accommodation in New England style cottages set in 28 acres of landscaped grounds.
 Guests have free access to a 20 metre heated indoor pool, three Astro-turf tennis courts, three squash and badminton courts, an aerobics studio specialising in Yoga and Pilates and an ESPA Spa that includes both a sauna and steam room.